jchook/tappable-php/README.md

 ## Concepts

-A `Tappable` app can accept arbitrary plugins.
+A `Tappable` app has _plugins_.

-An `Action` is the common interface between its plugins.
+Plugins communicate via _actions_.

-Whenever a `Tappable` app dispatches an `Action`, it passes sequentially through each registered plugin.
-Plugins can respond to any action of the application or other plugins, store internal state, expose methods, dispatch new or custom actions, or throw errors.
+Every action passes through each plugin, sequentially.

+Plugins can dispatch new actions, handle actions, keep state, or throw errors.

-Each plugin wraps the next plugin in the chain, allowing plugins to modify actions before forwarding them down the chain, perform "before" and "after" business logic, wrap other plugins with try/catch, cancel actions, etc.
+Each plugin wraps the next plugin in the chain.
+Plugins can perform "before" and "after" business logic, wrap next() calls with try/catch, modify actions, cancel actions, etc.

 This design enables plugin authors to write modular functionality with versatile, statically-typed interoperability and powerful control flow.